 Gordon Ker who previously worked at The Hawksmoor, opened his solo venture on the 16th of February 2015 at 24 Great Windmill Street.
 This former brothel thankfully only specialises in chargrilled chops now, be it beef, pork, lamb or veal cooked on a custom charcoal grill made from 18th century irons made by the Blacklock Foundry from America’s Deep South which are used to press the animal against the grills.
 (An obvious choice for the restaurant name I guess!).
 The result is a marvel – well seasoned chops, skinny or big with the most beautiful char and flavour with a juicy pink middle.
 Come to The Blacklock and be a ravaging professional carnivore, meat eaters WILL revel here, keep your vegetarian friends far, far away!
 (We did as party of 8 to celebrate a friend’s 30th birthday).

 There is no reason to complicate a menu with unnecessary items that serve no purpose – Blacklock keeps it straight forward and follows this ethos.
 Skinny chops or big chops with some sides.
-Take my advise on this and arrive armed with an empty stomach!
+Take my advice on this and arrive armed with an empty stomach!

 Cloudwater Eureka Lager (£5.5).
 Crisp and refreshing, quite possibly the perfect the accompaniment for the evening.